The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |Very Good (740-799)||$910||$1,937|

-If you've got an at-fault accident, speeding ticket, reckless driving violation, or DWI on your résumé, USAA could be a better choice than Safe Auto.
-Every auto insurance company prices policies differently after a violation, so don't be afraid to shop around to understand which insurer suits you.
+If you're saddled with an at-fault collision, ticket, reckless driving violation, or DUI on your résumé, USAA could be a better choice than Safe Auto.
+Each insurance company prices its policies differently, so it's worth comparing quotes to understand which insurer is best for you.

 |At-fault accident (damage < $1,000)||$1,304||$2,867|